HMS Girdle Ness: Missile trials

 Seaslug was first tested at RAE Aberporth, on the Welsh coast of Cardigan Bay.
 Aberporth already hosted the land-based launcher, the Clausen Rolling Platform (nicknamed "HMS Rock'n'Roll").
 Later trials were carried out in the Mediterranean, based on Malta.

 Seaslug was the UK's first ship-based surface-to-air missile.
 It used four solid boosters, then a solid sustainer rocket.
 Once the boosters were dropped and the sustainer fired, four large control surfaces were used to control the missile under beam-riding guidance.
 Seaslug was a large missile and required mechanical handling to transfer the rounds from the magazine to the trainable launcher.
 The large magazine was relatively highly automated for its age.

 During trials, the ship was crewed by a naval crew, with the missile operators being the first naval staff under training as missile operators.
-The recording room, manned by civilian members of the RN Scientific Service, analysed the performance of the Seaslug.
+The recording room, staffed by civilian members of the RN Scientific Service, analysed the performance of the Seaslug.

 In 1959 RFA Retainer was used for trials of replenishment at sea, transferring the two-ton complete missile rounds by highline transfer replenishment at sea.

 Withdrawal

 During the course of her life as a missile trials ship Girdle Ness fired 209 Seaslug missiles.
 When the trials ended, she returned to Devonport and was paid off on 5 December 1961.
-She was then reclassified as an accommodation ship, and after her return to Rosyth she was re-commissioned on 1 December 1962 and served alongside HMS Duncansby Head, another Beachy Head-class ship, at Donibristle as part of HMS Cochrane.
+She was then reclassified as an accommodation ship, and after her return to Rosyth she was re-commissioned on 1 December 1962 and served alongside HMS Duncansby Head, another Beachy Head-class ship, at Rosyth as part of HMS Cochrane.
 HMS Girdle Ness was decommissioned in early 1970 and was scrapped in Faslane from August 1970 onwards.

 The ship's badge, a golden girdle as a trefoil knot on a blue field, is now held by the National Maritime Museum, Greenwich.